dwyl/github-reference/README.md

 We understand there are some *techie* words used above, so hopefully these definitions will help clarify them!
 You will *likely* come across these terms when you begin exploring repositories.

+Don't worry about fully understanding these development concepts, we've provided them in case you're curious as to what they mean!

 **Commits** - This is the command that makes Github really powerful *and* useful.
 When a developer makes a commit, they are taking a **snapshot** of their work at that exact point in time, giving them a checkpoint to which they can restore their work to at any future time.

 **Branches** - This is a facility which allows for **multiple people** to work on a project at the same time without confusion over version control.
 Developers **branch off** the current version of the project and make their own changes.
 When they're finished making changes, they can **merge** that branch back with the main project branch, which will then be the most **up-to-date** version.